dora-team/dora.dev/hugo/content/capabilities/deployment-automation/index.md

-1. Prepare the target environment, perhaps by installing and configuring any necessary software, or by starting up a virtual host from a pre-prepared image in a cloud provider such as {.
+1. Prepare the target environment, perhaps by installing and configuring any necessary software, or by starting up a virtual host from a pre-prepared image in a cloud provider such as Google Cloud.
 2. Deploy the packages.
 3. Perform any deployment-related tasks such as running database migration scripts.